 Applicants currently attending high school should submit their application materials through their Guidance Office.
-In addition to the college application, high school students should arrange to have an official copy of their final transcript sent directly to the Office of Admissions.
+In addition to the college application, high school students should arrange to have an official copy of their final transcript sent directly to the Office of Enrollment Services.
 Otherwise, we will accept a photocopy of a high school diploma as proof of completion.

 High School Partnership Program

 Middlesex Community College has signed agreements with many area public high schools which allow eligible high school juniors and seniors to enroll in one general fund supported credit course during the fall and/or spring semester.
 Students selected for the High School Partnership Program may have their tuition and fees waived, but are required to pay for textbooks and other supplies.
 In order to participate in the college’s High School Partnership Program, students must have at least a “B” average, be in the top 20 percent of their class, and have the written recommendation of their principal or another designated high school administrator.

 Eligible students should contact their high school guidance counselor in November and April to receive the required High School Partnership application.
 Once completed and signed by a parent/guardian, the guidance counselor will forward the application, a copy of the students transcript and the recommendation to the Middlesex Community College Office of Enrollment Services for evaluation.
 Students accepted to the program are required to take the Accuplacer prior to the scheduled registration date to determine course eligibility.
 For additional information on the High School Partnership Program, contact the Office of Enrollment Services at 860-343-5719/ 866-526-6008 (toll-free).

 College Career Pathways (CCP) is an opportunity for students to take MxCC courses while still in high school.
 Every CCP course is equivalent to the same course at Middlesex Community College.